Physics-50/Module-3/docs/horizontal.md

 You should work out the appropriate values for the y-values at which you will want to make the two horizontal dashed lines based on your horizontal fit to your two data points and its uncertainty.

-A sample MATLAB script making use of the above line of code to add a dashed horizontal line to a plot is provided here:
+A sample MATLAB script making use of the above line of code to add a dashed horizontal line to a plot is provided here.

 [using_the_plot_function.m](using_the_plot_function.m).